-Who Is at Fault in A Lane-Change Accident?
+Who is at Fault in a Lane-Changing Accident?

-Fault in a lane-change accident does not depend on whether a driver got a ticket or not.
-The standards for a traffic ticket are different than the standards for a car accident lawsuit.
-A traffic ticket requires a breach of a specific traffic law statute.
+Fault in a lane-change accident does not depend on whether or not a driver got a ticket.
+The standards for a traffic ticket are different from the standards for a car accident lawsuit.
+A traffic ticket requires a breach of a specific traffic statute.
 It can also be hard for an officer to have enough proof to write a ticket without having directly seen the incident.

 If an officer does write a traffic ticket, it will often be useful evidence in proving negligence.
 However, the ticket must be related to the cause of an accident.
 For example, even if the driver that caused the accident had an expired license plate and got a ticket for it, having an expired license plate didn’t cause the accident.
 A ticket for something like an improper lane change or speeding would usually help show that the driver caused the accident.